maryamsafdar/Chemistry-Learning-Tool/readme.md

-# ⚗️Interactive Learning Tool
+# ⚗️Chemistry Learning Tool

 ## Overview

-The **⚗️Interactive Learning Tool** allows users to create chemical compounds by using hand gestures, such as detecting extended fingers, and combines them into common compounds (e.g., water, sodium chloride).
+The **⚗️Chemistry Learning Tool** allows users to create chemical compounds by using hand gestures, such as detecting extended fingers, and combines them into common compounds (e.g., water, sodium chloride).
 This application uses **Mediapipe** for hand gesture recognition, **OpenAI's GPT** (via LangChain) for generating detailed information about the compounds, and **Streamlit** for creating an interactive web interface.

 ## Features